akshatjain042003/prog/README.md

 # New
-this is a new repo
+this is a new repo.
+this command is for updation